splunk/public-o11y-docs/gdi/opentelemetry/collector-architecture.rst

 *******************************************************************

 .. meta::
-   :description: Describes the processor CPU architecture of the Splunk Distribution of OpenTelemetry Collector.
+   :description: Describes the CPU architecture of the Splunk Distribution of OpenTelemetry Collector.

 The Collector supports the following processor architecture: